Thursday, 14 September 2017

 "Tiny" in the USA connotes "toy-like", and people expect toys to be (a) cheap and (b) not suitable for doing real work.

 Not so in Japan, where "tiny" connotes "finely crafted" and "precious".
-A Panasonic Let's Note is marketed as a premium-priced jewel of a computer, not a cheap toy.
+A Panasonic Let's Note is marketed in Japan (and not marketed at all in any other country) as a premium-priced jewel of a computer, not a cheap toy.
 The smallest current model, the Let's Note CF-RZ6a, is smaller than the first (and smallest) Eee PC in the photo above, but as powerful and full-featured as many "full-sized" contemporary laptops.
 Like the Psion netBook of 20 years ago, but unlike most other laptops or digital devices, it's designed and tested to withstand shock and vibration including being dropped onto a hard floor from the height of a desk -- a routine travel event that will crack the screen and often the case of most other laptops.
-I've dropped my Psion netBook off a podium onto a hard floor without it being damaged, and I've carried my Let's Note in a bicycle pannier for months at a time and over many miles of bone-shaking gravel and paving stone surfaces.
+I've dropped my Psion netBook off a podium onto a hard floor without it being damaged, and I've carried my Let's Note in a bicycle pannier for months at a time and over hundreds of miles of bone-shaking gravel and paving-stone surfaces.
 The Let's Note CF-RZ6a is the the best netbook-sized device for world travel currently in production -- if, and only if, price is no object.

 Lack of distribution and availability in brick-and-mortar stores is especially problematic for a category of device that most people not only don't know exists but can't evaluate (or assume won't be worth the price) until they can try it.
 Most people won't pay more for a smaller computer that they assume must be less powerful or that has a keyboard they assume will be too small to really be useful.